-While a successful operation is the first step on the road to a successful recovery, the majority if your healing will take place once you return home.
+The average recovery time for a rhinoplasty procedure is 1-2 weeks.
+While a successful operation is the first step on the road to a successful recovery, the majority of your healing will take place once you return home.
 As a result, it is important to know what to expect from your recovery, so you can set yourself up to achieve the results you desire.

 For the first day after your surgery, you should rest with your head elevated.
 Some bleeding is normal in the initial days after your procedure, and your nose may feel stuffy for several weeks.

 A week after your surgery, dressings, splints and stitches will be removed, and within two weeks after your procedure, the majority of your swelling and bruising should have subsided.

 When Can I Return to My Normal Routine?

 As with any procedure, recovery times may vary.
 However, many of our patients are able to return to work within a week, depending on the nature of their job.
 Strenuous activities, such as lifting and exercise, should be resumed only after two weeks, so as not to aggravate the surgery site.